Meet Your Local Kidney Expert

 Hemodialysis and PD patients should limit their sodium intake to 2,000 mg or less daily.
-Large amounts can lead to increased thirst, swelling, shortness of breath, high blood pressure and heart failure.
-High amounts of sodium are found in pre-packaged, processed, frozen, canned, restaurant and fast foods.
+Sodium can lead to increased thirst, swelling, shortness of breath, high blood pressure and heart failure, and is found in pre-packaged, processed, frozen, canned, restaurant and fast foods.

 Excess phosphorus is excreted by healthy kidneys.
-Phosphorus is found in colas, milk, cheese, processed meats, fish, poultry, chocolate, whole grains and nuts.
-When the kidneys fail, phosphorus builds up in the blood, which can cause severe bone and heart problems, tissue calcification and itching.
-That’s why the recommended amount is 800 to 1,000 mg per day.
+When kidneys fail, phosphorus builds up in the blood, which can cause severe bone and heart problems, tissue calcification and itching.
+Phosphorus is found in colas, milk, yogurt, cheese, processed meats, chocolate and nuts.
+The recommended amount is 800 to 1,000 mg per day for people on HD and PD.